 Golden Chicken Schnitzel

-with Roasted Potatoes, Green Beans & a Creamy Honey Dijon Dipper
+with Roasted Potatoes, Broccoli & a Creamy Honey Dijon Dipper

 Crispy chicken is pretty much perfect in any form, but this isn’t your run-of-the-mill schnitzel.
-To amp up flavor, we’ve added lemon zest and garlic powder to our breadcrumb mixture, then paired the crispy cutlets with our new favorite condiment: a creamy honey Dijon dipping sauce.
-Speaking of, we’re serving up sides of roasted potatoes and green beans for extra dipping, but if you broke out the spoon to scrape up leftover sauce, we wouldn’t judge.
+To amp up the flavor, we’ve added lemon zest and garlic powder to our breadcrumb mixture, then paired the crispy cutlets with our new favorite condiment: a creamy honey Dijon dipping sauce.
+Speaking of which, we’re serving up sides of roasted potatoes and broccoli for extra dipping, but if you broke out the spoon to scrape up leftover sauce, we wouldn’t judge.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.